 As you have probably noticed, I have a fetish for visiting UNESCO World Heritage Sites.

-Having visited 190 at the time of writing, I often am asked if I plan on visiting all of them.
+Having visited 400 of them, I often am asked if I plan on visiting all of them.

 Many World Heritage Sites are easy to visit (Statue of Liberty, Paris, Rome, Westminster Abbey).
 However, some are extremely difficult to visit and require a determined effort to get there.
 There are several sites I’ve attempted to reach but failed (I’m looking at you Archaeological Sites of Bat, Al-Khutm and Al-Ayn in Oman).

 It would probably take a lifetime of travel and millions of dollars to seriously attempt to visit every single one on Earth.

 Even if you had the time and money, however, you’d still probably fail in your quest because some UNESCO sites are almost impossible to reach.

 Based on my research, here are what I consider to be the 12 most difficult to visit.
 You will notice that they all share something in common: with one exception, they are remote, mostly uninhabited islands.
 That means you usually can’t fly or drive to most of them.
 You have to take an expensive and usually infrequently offered boat trip.

 I have left areas that are dangerous to visit due to armed conflict off the list.
 Dangerous does not necessarily mean difficult.
 There are sites in Afghanistan, Iraq, Mali, DRC, and Syria that I wouldn’t want to visit today, but wouldn’t be that hard to reach if you just had the guts to do it.